|Jordan Ross Belfort

-|Actor, Motivational Speaker And Ex Stock Brocker
+|Actor, Motivational Speaker, And Ex Stock Brocker

 Jordan Belfort Childhood

 Jordan Ross Belfort was born in The Bronx, New York on July 9, 1962, to a Jewish family.
 He was brought up in Bayside, Queens.
 In the holiday between secondary school and college, Belfort and a dear friend made $20,000 via sales of Italian ice from Styrofoam coolers to individuals on the seashore.

 Jordan Belfort Career

 Belfort was arraigned for securities extortion and money laundering in 1999.
-He served 22 months of a four-year sentence in return for a plea of the FBI authorities for the pump and dump scams he spearheaded that cost his investors well over $200 million.
+He served 22 months of a four-year sentence in return for a plea from the FBI authorities for the pump and dump scams he spearheaded that cost his investors well over $200 million.

 He needed to repay his customers $110 million of the $200 million that he took from more than 1500 customers.
 Belfort paid back $11.6 million from the debt.

 Belfort has rehashed himself as a motivational speaker.
 His inspirational speaking endeavor is taken care of by his business Global Motivation Inc. In 2014, Belfort was spending around three weeks per month out and about for talking commitments.

-Belfort penned the two books The Wolf of Wall Street and Catching the Wolf of Wall Street which have been distributed in approximately 40 countries and translated into 18 dialects.
+Belfort penned the two books The Wolf of Wall Street and Catching the Wolf of Wall Street which has been distributed in approximately 40 countries and translated into 18 dialects.
 His journal The Wolf of Wall Street was transformed into a film starring Leonardo DiCaprio, Jonah Hill, and Margo Robbie.

 Age, Weight And Height